 Plaque - A deposit of fatty (and other) substances in the inner lining of the artery wall characteristic of atherosclerosis.

-Platelets - One of the three types of cells found in blood; they aid in the clotting of the blood.
+Platelets - One of the three types of cells found in blood; they aid in the clotting of blood.

 Polyunsaturated fat - The major fat in most vegetable oils, including corn, safflower, sunflower, and soybean oils.
 These oils are liquid at room temperature.
 Polyunsaturated fat actually tends to lower LDL cholesterol levels but may reduce HDL cholesterol levels as well.